 Setting Realistic Goals

 Having clear and realistic goals can help you avoid the pitfalls of overtrading.
-Instead of aiming for the moon, try to set achievable targets.
+Instead of aiming for the moon, I would suggest trying to set achievable targets.
 Here’s how:

 - Define what success looks like for you.